xmk2222/deep-learning-papers/README.md

 D_K \cdot D_K \cdot M \cdot D_F \cdot D_F + M \cdot N \cdot D_F \cdot D_F
 $$

-2.Width Multiplier α is introduced to **control the input width of a layer**, for a given layer and width multiplier α, tαhe number of input channels M becomes αM and the number of output channels N bocomes αN
+2. Width Multiplier α is introduced to **control the input width of a layer**, for a given layer and width multiplier α, tαhe number of input channels M becomes αM and the number of output channels N bocomes αN

-3.Resolution Multiplier ρ is introduced to **control the input image resolution**of the network
+3. Resolution Multiplier ρ is introduced to **control the input image resolution**of the network

-3.Overall architecture
+4. Overall architecture

 ![architecture](./images/MobileNet/architecture.png)